easymern/be_easymern/README.md

 No tests developed as at 02 May 2022

 ## Support or Contact
-Drop me a line with any general questions.
+Drop the team a line with any general questions.

 [Discord...](https://discord.gg/Sa53aU9fE3)